admindatahandbook/book/v1.0-rc4/index.md

 **[Lars Vilhuber](https://lars.vilhuber.com/)** is the Executive Director of the Labor Dynamics Institute at Cornell University, and a faculty member in Cornell University’s Economics Department.
 He is also the American Economic Association’s Data Editor.
 Lars is a Co-Chair of IDEA.
 His research interests relate to the dynamics of the labor market.
 He also has extensive experience in the application of privacy-preserving publication and access to restricted data.
 He is chair of the scientific committee of the French restricted-access system [CASD](https://casd.eu), member of the governing board of the Canadian Research Data Centre Network ([CRDCN](https://crdcn.org)), and incoming chair of the  American Statistical Association‘s [Committee on Privacy and Confidentiality](https://community.amstat.org/cpc/home).
 Lars has an undergraduate degree in Economics from Universität Bonn and a Ph.D. in Economics from Université de Montréal.

-**About J-PAL**

-The Abdul Latif Jameel Poverty Action Lab (J-PAL) is a global research center working to reduce poverty by ensuring that policy is informed by scientific evidence.
-Anchored by a network of more than 225 affiliated professors at universities around the world, J-PAL draws on results from randomized impact evaluations to answer critical questions in the fight against poverty.
-We build partnerships with governments, NGOs, donors, and others to share this knowledge, scale up effective programs, and advance evidence-informed decision-making.
-J-PAL was launched at the Massachusetts Institute of Technology in 2003 and has regional centers in Africa, Europe, Latin America & the Caribbean, the Middle East & North Africa, North America, South Asia, and Southeast Asia.

 <!--chapter:end:index.Rmd-->

 # Foreword {- #foreword}